New obstructions to symplectic embeddings: Abstract

 \section{Abstract}

-In this paper we establish new restrictions on symplectic embeddings of certain convex domains into symplectic vector spaces.
-These restrictions are stronger than those implied by the Ekeland-Hofer capacities.
+In this paper we establish new restrictions on the symplectic embeddings of basic shapes in symplectic vector spaces.
 By refining an embedding technique due to Guth, we also show that they are sharp.